 Eye contact is critical for engaging your viewers, conveying confidence, and showing authenticity.
 Here are 3 crucial tips (by order) to maintain perfect eye contact while using a teleprompter.

 1. Text size

 In general, the key to eye contact is keeping the text as close to the camera as possible.
 One important step is to keep the text (font size) as small as possible while still being readable.
-Click here to learn how to adjust font size with the BIGVU teleprompter on the Web, Android, and iOS.
+Click the following hyperlinks to learn how to adjust font size with the BIGVU teleprompter on the Web, Android, and iOS.

 2. Which line to read

 Always read the top lines, as they are closest to the camera.